Payments: processing payments: processing payments received in a local office

 Payments at an HMRC office

-Companies wishing to make payment in person should take their payment to a local post office, a bank branch (preferably their own) or be encouraged to pay by an alternative electronic method such as Direct Debit, online debit or credit card using Bill Pay, Bacs Direct Credit, Faster Payments by internet or telephone banking or CHAPS.
+Companies wishing to make payment in person should take their payment to a bank branch (preferably their own) or be encouraged to pay by an alternative electronic method such as Direct Debit, online debit or credit card using Bill Pay, Bacs Direct Credit, Faster Payments by internet or telephone banking or CHAPS.

-If the company insists on making payment at the office, you should try to encourage the company to pay using a debit or credit card rather than accept payment by cheque or cash.
+If the company insists on making payment at the office, you should try to encourage the company to pay using a debit or credit card rather than accept payment by cheque.

 Payment received in the post